Quantum Techniques for Stochastic Mechanics: Foreword

 In Section \ref{sec:18} we consider a simple example of the deficiency zero theorem taken from chemistry: a diatomic gas.
 In Section \ref{sec:19} we apply the Anderson--Craciun--Kurtz theorem to the same example.

-In Section \ref{sec:20} we begin the final phase of the course: proving the deficiency zero theorem, or at least a portion of it.
+In Section \ref{sec:20} we begin working toward a proof of the deficiency zero theorem, or at least a part of this theorem.
 In this section we discuss the concept of `deficiency', which had been introduced before, but not really explained: the definition that makes the deficiency easy to compute is not the one that says what this concept really means.
 In Section \ref{sec:21} we show how to rewrite the rate equation of a stochastic Petri net---or equivalently, of a reaction network---in terms of a Markov process.
 This is surprising because the rate equation is nonlinear, while the equation describing a Markov process is linear in the probabilities involved.
 The trick is to use a nonlinear operation called `matrix exponentiation'.
 In Section \ref{sec:22} we study equilibria for Markov processes.
-Then, finally, in Section \ref{sec:23}, we use these equilbria to obtain equilibrium solutions of the rate equation, completing our treatment of the deficiency zero theorem.
+In Section \ref{sec:23}, we use these equilibria to obtain equilibrium solutions of the rate equation, completing our treatment of the deficiency zero theorem.

+We conclude the book by sketching some optional further topics: Noether's theorem for Markov processes generated by Dirichlet operators in Section \ref{sec:24}, and connections between computation and Petri nets in Section \ref{sec:25}.